Yahya-osama-mohmamed/Robot-computer-graphics/README.md

 # Robot-computer-graphics
-# Texture Mapping, Object Loading and Animation
+# Texture Mapping, Object Loading and Animation using opengl

 ##### In this part we should be able to add texture to the floor, make animations and loading objects.